Lulu04/FireWire_Game/Binary/x86_64-linux/Readme.txt

 Source for LibSndFile can be found on https://github.com/libsndfile/libsndfile

-If you build them yourself from source, don't forget to rename the obtained binaries to
+If you prefer to build them yourself from source, don't forget to rename the obtained binaries to
 	libopenal.so and libsndfile.so
 and put a copy in your application folder executable.